timescale/pgai/docs/advanced.md

 ## Embedding

-The following example uses the pgai extension to generate an embedding for each git commit.
-These are inserted into a new table.
+Use the pgai extension to generate an embedding for each git commit.
+The embeddings are inserted into a new table.

 ```sql
 -- we want to embed each row of commit history and put the embedding in this table